Holden FB: Changes

 The FB was promoted as being longer, lower, more spacious and more powerful than the FC model, but in reality it was only slightly so on each count.
 Overall length was 5.5 in greater, although the wheelbase remained the same.
 The engine bore was still 3 in, the last model with that specification.
 Engine capacity remained at 132 cuin but the compression ratio was raised.
 However, the resulting extra 4 bhp of power did not compensate for the greater weight of the FB, so performance was inferior to that of its predecessor.
 Changes were also made to the brakes, front coil springs, air cleaner and clutch.

+The FB Holden also saw the end of the Nitrocellulose Lacquer (Duco) finishes with Holden switching to and introducing the new "Magic Mirror" Acrylic finish in May 1960.

 Obvious styling differences were the lower bonnet, finned rear mudguards with new taillights (on the sedans and wagons only) and a wrap-around windscreen.
 Seating was improved, as was the instrument panel.

 Notably, the FB was the first Holden model to also be produced in left-hand drive form, those vehicles being destined for export markets.